PhilSanders/themefunk-wp-theme/README.md

-netfunktheme
+PhilSanders
 ============

-NetfunkTheme for Wordpress by NetfunkDesign.
-Responsive foundation framework theme build project.
+Themefunk for Wordpress by Phil Sanders.
+A Foundation 4 theme project for wordress.